Arthurkhan/star-gazer-analysis/update-logs/2025-05-31-period-comparison-fix.md

 - ✅ Staff Performance shows actual staff members and their sentiment changes
 - ✅ Detailed Changes shows correct review counts and averages for each period
 - ✅ Date range selection properly filters the data being compared
+- ✅ Different date ranges now show different data (not the same 1383 reviews)

 ## Next Steps
 - Monitor performance with large date ranges to ensure queries remain efficient
 - Consider adding caching for frequently compared date ranges
 - Add unit tests for the comparison logic with various edge cases
 - Consider adding export functionality for comparison results
+- Add visual indicators when date ranges are invalid or overlap